baijum/dbmigrate/README.md

 }
 ```

-The last argument is string pointer which can refer to the last script,
+The last argument is a string pointer which can refer to the last script,
 if there is any.
 This will be useful to write tests.

 ## Credits